Columbus Firefighter ~ Fire Selection Process

 Step 1: Application Civil Service Commission (CSC)

-driver's license at time of application and valid Ohio driver's license at time
+- valid driver's license at time of application and valid Ohio driver's license at time of hire

 See also Background Removal Standards provided online.